kgelden/First-Project/README.md

 # First-Project
-This is my first project in GitHub outside of academic work!
+This is my first project in GitHub from my academic work!